angelomilan/ethereum-guides/GPU-cloud_mining.md

 ## Problem
 I want to mine Ether, but I do not want to use my machine and I do not want to invest on new hardware and pay thousand dollar electricity bills.

-## Solution: **cloud mining** aka using Amazon’s cloud servers.
+## Solution: **cloud mining** aka using Amazon’s cloud servers

-Since GPU mining is set to be 100x more efficient than CPU with Ethereum, we need to look for GPU power on the cloud.
+Since GPU mining is set to be 100x more efficient than CPU with Ethereum, we need to look to renting GPU power on the cloud.
 The answer, apparently, is **Amazon Web services EC2**.

 On [Ethereum forum](https://forum.ethereum.org/discussion/2134/gpu-mining-is-out-come-and-let-us-know-of-your-bench-scores) @paul_bxd revealed an inner mean (hashrate?) of 24 MH/s using an AWS g2.8xlarge instance comparable to the benchmark of an AMD Radeon R9 280x : 23.2 MH/S which is the best in class for ethereum mining (Nvidia Geforce is far less efficient)